 We've documented 3 accessibility features for Reading in Battlloon which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 How much reading is required to play the game's main path or story and how complex the language is.
-This doesn't include subtitles as required reading if they are fully voiced.
+The presence of voiced characters doesn't reduce this requirement, as it's recorded as a separate datapoint.

 Simple Minimal Reading: Minimal reading is required.
 The quantity and complexity of reading are at a level that a primary/elementary student (9-year-old) could understand.